kkapelon/java-testing-with-spock/README.md

 You can checkout/run any chapter on its own.
 You can either [work directly on Github](https://help.github.com/) or [download the code as a ZIP file](https://github.com/kkapelon/java-testing-with-spock/archive/master.zip) For each chapter entering the command
 **mvn test** will compile and run all JUnit/Spock tests.

-You can also import a chapter (as a Maven project) in your favourite IDE.
+## IDE support
+Each chapter is self-contained.
+There is no super POM file.
+This repository is NOT a multimodule project.
+If you use Eclipse just import any chapter as a Maven project.
+If you use IntelliJ make sure that you import each chapter on its own project (and not as modules in a single project).
 To gain syntax highlighting you also need to install Groovy support in your IDE.
+This is optional because the build is fully automated via Maven.

 ## Code listings